The Theory of Economic Complexity: Conclusion

 What is also interesting is that the condition needed for our main result to hold comes from calculating the matrix of specialization $R_{cp}$.
-This is a key difference with previous attempts to connect economic complexity theory and empirics~\cite{hidalgo_building_2009,hausmann_network_2011} which jumped directly to the binary specialization matrix $M_{cp}$.
-That assumption results in a monotonic relationship between the number of activities an economy is specialized (its diversity) and its capability endowments\footnote{That equation is provided in~\cite{hausmann_network_2011}.}, which is an uncomfortable result since the empirical work had shown that measures of diversity fail to explain future economic growth like measures of complexity do~\cite{hidalgo_building_2009}.
-We now understand that a key step in the calculation is estimating the specialization matrix, and that skipping this step in theoretical work results in a flawed connection.
-This change only helps provide a tight connection between the capability model and the economic complexity index, but also explains other findings, like that of Imbs and Warcziag~\cite{imbs_stages_2003}, which says that economies diversify only until a certain point.
-It also opens questions about alternative measures of complexity.
-During the last fifteen years, many alternatives to the economic complexity index have been proposed, such as the Fitness index~\cite{tacchella_new_2012}, the Ability index~\cite{bustos_production_2022}, and several others\cite{valverde-carbonell_rethinking_2025,sciarra_reconciling_2020,gnecco_machine_2022,atkin2021globalization,alqurtas_new_2018,ivanova_economic_2017,ivanova_measuring_2020,mcnerney_bridging_2023}.
-Since these indexes tend to exhibit strong correlations with $ECI$, our results provide a way to theoretically explore whether they are also monotonic functions of an economy's capability endowment ($r_c$ and $\langle r_c \rangle$), and if they are, open the question about the importance of the functional form connecting this two quantities.\\
+This is a key difference with previous attempts to connect economic complexity theory and empirics~\cite{hidalgo_building_2009,hausmann_network_2011,cristelli_measuring_2013} which jumped directly to the binary specialization matrix $M_{cp}$.
+That assumption results in a monotonic relationship between the number of activities an economy is specialized (its diversity) and its capability levels\footnote{That equation is provided in~\cite{hausmann_network_2011}.}, which is an uncomfortable result since we have known for a long time that measures of diversity fail to explain future economic growth like measures of complexity do~\cite{hidalgo_building_2009}.
+We now understand that calculating these specialization matrices is a key step, and that skipping this step in theoretical work results in a flawed connection between complexity and capability levels.
+This change not only uncovers a tight connection between the economic complexity index and the capability, but explains other findings, like that of Imbs and Wacziarg~\cite{imbs_stages_2003}, which says that economies diversify only until a certain point.\\